 You think that baking chocolate is better for your pet.
 After all, it is not very sweet.
 Do not do it!
 Reactions can take up to 24 hours to occur.
 Death could follow within 24 hours after the reactions surface.

 A pet owner may cook corn on the cob.
 He eats the corn off of the cob.
 He then, gives the cob to the dog to eat.
 Ingested corncobs do not break down and work their way through a Pug's system.
 They wreak havoc on the digestive track.
 Corncobs are stuck in the intestinal track.

 Fruits such as peaches, cherries, plums, and apricots have pits.
 The pits are dangerous foods for Pugs and other dogs.
 They contain cyanogenic glycosides, which can result in cyanide poisoning.

-Garlic: Garlic, listed as a healthy spice for humans, contains toxins.
+Garlic, listed as a healthy spice for humans, contains toxins.
 Garlic is similar to onions.
 When used in moderation, this human food is less toxic.
 Many pet owners use it to flavor homemade dog foods and treats.

 Grapes, raisins, and currants contains toxins.
 These toxins can damage kidneys, cause kidney failure and lead to the animal’s death.
 Since many commercially prepared cakes and cookies contain raisins, avoid giving these baked products to your pet.

 While not all wild mushrooms are harmful, it is often difficult to determine which are safe.
 Toxic mushrooms can cause a multitude of potentially deadly problems in dogs, including vomiting, diarrhea, kidney and liver damage, and convulsions.
 Your beloved Pug could die within three to seven days.

 If your dog ingests either of these spices, it could cause abdominal pain, vomiting and central nervous system excitement followed by profound drowsiness.
 Too much nutmeg could result in the death of your pet.

 Almonds, pistachio nuts, macadamia nuts, and walnuts contain toxins that can affect the muscles, digestive system, and nervous system.
 These toxic foods for Pugs have high phosphorous contents.
 This may cause bladder stones.
 Other health problems include swollen limbs, weakness, tremors and panting.

 Although almonds are non-toxic, this human food contains a lot of fat.
 Large amounts of almonds cause upset stomachs, vomiting, diarrhea, pancreatitis, and weigh gain.
 Breathing difficulties, arrhythmia, and death may also occur.
 Since a Pug is notorious for swallowing its food without chewing, chocking may occur if given almonds.

 Pistachio nuts also contain aflatoxic.
 Dogs cannot tolerate this chemical.
 Eating pistachio nuts can cause cancer and liver disease.
-Macadamia nuts contain persin.
+Macadamia nuts contain pepsin.
 This ingredient causes vomiting, diarrhea, depression, tremors and hyperthermia in dogs.
 Some temporary paralysis may occur.

 Walnuts are poisonous to dogs, with symptoms ranging from vomiting to paralysis to death.
 Other common problems include muscle tremors, seizures, diarrhea, drooling, elevated heart and respiratory rates, and restlessness.

 Within 12 hours of ingesting some macadamia nuts, your pet could display an inability to walk or stand, vomit, and become weak.
 Its heart rate accelerates.
 Its body temperature increases.
 This type of nut is a very poisonous food for dogs.

 Your pet develops breathing problems several days after eating the poisonous food.
 It really does not matter if he ate a large helping of the dangerous food or several small helpings over time.
 The results are the same.
 These foods are dangerous in all forms, dried, raw, cooked and dehydrated.

-Potato Peelings and green potatoes: Potato peeling and green, undeveloped potatoes contains toxins.
+Potato peeling and green, undeveloped potatoes contains toxins.
 One toxin, solanine is a member of the nightshade family.
 Consuming either potato peelings or green potatoes put your pet at risks.
 The risk level depends upon your dog’s weight, overall health condition, and the amount of these dangerous foods eaten.

 Symptoms include nausea, diarrhea, vomiting, stomach cramps, burning of the throat, cardiac dysrhythmia, tremors, seizures, abdominal pain.
 In more severe cases, paralysis, fever, jaundice, dilated pupils, hypothermia and death.

-Raw Salmon: Raw salmon is one of the most dangerous foods for Pugs.
+Raw salmon is one of the most dangerous foods for Pugs.
 This fish is highly toxic.
 It can contain a parasite that causes an illness (SPD) with a 90% mortality rate.

 The chemical can affect a dog's nervous, digestive and urinary systems, and can result in excessive drooling, tremors and kidney failure.
 If left untreated, death is certain.

 Too much salt can cause electrolyte imbalances in dogs.
 Ingesting large amounts on a regular basis causes kidney failure, Some of the symptoms of too much salt include seizures, blindness, dehydration, loss of appetite, and death within 24 hours.

 Yet, too many of these seeds can lead to cyanide poisoning.
 Persimmon seeds can cause inflammation or blockage of the intestines, causing enteritis.
 Other symptoms include diarreha, and a high temperature.

 Tomato plants are part of the Solanaceae or nightshade plant family.
 This group includes peppers, potatoes, paprika, nicotiana and belladonna.
 Eating the tomato leaves may cause skin irritation.
 Tomato vines produce toxic alkaloids.
 As with the other parts of the tomato plant, the vine is also poisonous.

 Since cooked bones create health issues for a Pug, an owner often gives the animal slices of turkey, skin and all.
 This usually occurs around the Thanksgiving and Christmas holidays.
 Turkey skin has a high fat content.
 Too much turkey skin can cause acute Pancreatitis in dogs.

-Yeast dough: Yeast dough can expand in the digestive system.
+Yeast dough can expand in the digestive system.
 It causes bloating, leading to death.
 Yeast dough can also cause gas to build up in your dog's gastrointestinal tract.

 The results are depression, loss of coordination, and seizures.
 Other symptoms are weakness, vomiting, collapsing, and high levels of insulin.
 Liver failure occurs.
 Feeding your dog any product that contains xylitol can cause an emergency that could lead to its death if left untreated.

 It only takes a small amount of poisonous foods to prove fatal.
 If you want to indulge your pet with home cooked meals, you need to learn which human foods are safe for him.
 Even if a dangerous food can be used in moderations, it is best not to use it at all.